Skip to main content

 1. To replace your passport, you will need to contact your home country’s embassy or consulate in the U.S. and follow their instructions on what you need to do to obtain a new passport.
 Contact information can be found at Embassies and Consulates nearest campus.
 That is usually NYC or DC.

-5. If you are an F-1 student on OPT, and your EAD card was lost/stolen as well, you will have to apply for a replacement card with USCIS.
-Follow the OPT application instructions Sending Your Complete OPT Application to USCIS provided by the International Center, including the fee payment, with the following exception:
+4. If you are an F-1 student on OPT, and your EAD card was lost/stolen as well, you will have to apply for a replacement card with USCIS.
+You will need to complete a new I-765 and pay the filing fee.
+If this applies to you, please make an appointment with the ISC Team to begin the process.

 Identity Theft Concerns: